 Thanksgiving and Christmas are holidays often spent with loved ones–catching up, playing games and eating food, lots and lots of food!

-Snacking endlessly on Thanksgiving and Christmas leftovers may be a good way to get rid of all that food, but this method of eating is actually bad for your dental health.
+Snacking endlessly on Thanksgiving and Christmas leftovers may be a good way to get rid of all that food, but this method of eating is actually bad for your dental health and contributes to the worst time for your teeth.
 Eating without a significant break doesn’t give saliva a chance to clean the bacteria off your teeth.

 Factor #2: Massive amounts of sugary sweets